Usage

 Readers

-provides readers for SAM/BAM(/CRAM untested), VCF/BCF, BED, GFF, FASTQ, faidx'd FASTA, generic BGZF or GZIP compressed files, and tabix indexed files.
-Readers automatically (via htslib
+dhtslib provides readers for SAM/BAM(/CRAM untested), VCF/BCF, BED, GFF, FASTQ, faidx'd FASTA, generic BGZF or GZIP compressed files, and tabix indexed files.
+Readers automatically (via htslib) have support for reading compressed and remote (https or aws s3) files.

 The readers generally follow the following format: